micmejia/bible-dump/NKJV/Matthew/Matt 9.md

 Then He touched their eyes, saying, "According to your faith let it be to you."

 ###### 30
 And their eyes were opened.
-And Jesus sternly warned them, saying, "See _that_ no one knows _it_."
+And Jesus sternly warned them, saying, "See that no one knows it."

 ###### 31
 But when they had departed, they spread the news about Him in all that country.